AckerlyXu/heima/articles/virtual-machines/linux/migration-classic-resource-manager-cli.md

 Here are a few best practices that we recommend as you evaluate migrating IaaS resources from classic to Resource Manager:

 * Read through the [list of unsupported configurations or features](../windows/migration-classic-resource-manager-overview.md).
 If you have virtual machines that use unsupported configurations or features, we recommend that you wait for the feature/configuration support to be announced.
 Alternatively, you can remove that feature or move out of that configuration to enable migration if it suits your needs.
 * If you have automated scripts that deploy your infrastructure and applications today, try to create a similar test setup by using those scripts for migration.
-Alternatively, you can set up sample environments by using the Azure portal preview.
+Alternatively, you can set up sample environments by using the Azure Portal.

 > [!IMPORTANT]
 > Application Gateways are not currently supported for migration from classic to Resource Manager.
 To migrate a classic virtual network with an Application gateway, remove the gateway before running a Prepare operation to move the network.
 After you complete the migration, reconnect the gateway in Azure Resource Manager.